springernature/frontend-playbook/technologies/javascript.md

 Q: XO is complaining about undefined variables in my JavaScript unit test code.

 A: XO supports many [popular environment global variables](http://eslint.org/docs/user-guide/configuring#specifying-environments).
 Specify an environment of your choice to add the necessary global variables.
 Combine this with [Config Overrides](https://github.com/sindresorhus/xo#config-overrides) to ensure you don't apply one or many environments to your entire codebase accidentally.

+Q: I transformed my code to adhere to XO, but now it is less readable.

+A: Code linting should help improve your overall code quality.
+If you now have less readable code, consider if there is a [code smell](https://en.wikipedia.org/wiki/Code_smell) that is conducive to breaking a lint rule, if so, you might need to refactor your code.

 ### Asynchronicity